project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 |  SyncTool               | Neo4jElasticSearchSyncTool|                    |                     |           | OpsAdministration/Core/ESMapping (Provide value as all for job parameter indices_name)   |

-We have also disabled Git LFS for private repository.
-So please uninstall git lfs from your private repository.
+> **Note:** We have disabled Git LFS for private repositories.
+Hence, uninstall git lfs from your private repository.
 To do so, clone your private repository and run ```git lfs uninstall``` and also remove the ```.gitattributes``` file